Why Some Rentals Don’t Cash Flow: The Math Behind It

 • Net Operating Income (NOI) = Effective Gross Income (EGI) – Operating Expenses

-• Effective Gross Income (EGI) is your gross potential rent plus other income (like parking fees), minus vacancy losses.
+• Effective Gross Income (EGI) is your gross potential rent plus other income, like parking or pet rent, minus vacancy losses.

 Why Does Income Fall Short?